tambapps/groovexec/README.md

 ```

 ## Excluding Groovy SDK from your JARs

-In your groovy project, you would have to exclude groovy dependencies when building the jar.
+To make your JAR smaller, you would have to exclude Groovy SDK when building it.

 ### In Gradle projects
 Use the `compileOnly` for all your Groovy dependencies (actually I haven't tested this as I am a Maven guy, so if it doesn't work please, notify me)